Indiscriminate Data Poisoning Attacks on Neural Networks: Total Gradient Descent Ascent Attack

-We consider two players, a leader $\Lp$ and a follower $\Fp$ in a Stackelberg game, where the follower $\Fp$ chooses $\wv$ to best respond to the action $\xv$ of the leader $\Lp$, through minimizing its loss function $f$:
+The Stackelberg competition is a strategic game in Economics in which two parties move sequentially \citep{vonStackelberg34}.
+Specifically, we consider two players, a leader $\Lp$ and a follower $\Fp$ in a Stackelberg game, where the follower $\Fp$ chooses $\wv$ to best respond to the action $\xv$ of the leader $\Lp$, through minimizing its loss function $f$: